caspervonb/caspervonb.github.bak/about.md

 These days I am contractor running my own small shop, outside of client work, I focus on javascript based game development, I am available for hire so feel free to get in touch if you have an interesting project going on, I'm well versed in C, C++ and JavaScript (front and backend).

+Lately I've also been working on an editor agnostic tool that lets you do live code editing called [amok](http://amokjs.com), it has other features too but that was the primary motivator.

 ## How can I contact you?
 [caspervonb@qup.io](mailto:caspervonb@qup.io)